 He tapped the pen against its pad until he decided.
-The pen made no sound on the smooth surface, but Lexi hummed to himself as he added letters around his image.
+The pen made no sound on the smooth surface.
+Lexi hummed to himself as he added letters around his image.

 * * *

-He knew how to write with a pen only because, as a kid, he’d taught himself to show off.
-As an adult, he used that skill at the bar where he worked.
+Lexi knew how to write with a pen only because, as a kid, he’d wanted to show off badly enough to teach himself using archived tutorials.
+As an adult, he displayed the skill at the bar where he worked.
 Customers tipped more for any act that added to the retropunk atmosphere of Deckard’s.
 They appreciated the attempt.
 No one cared about legibility.

-This time it mattered.
-Aaron might struggle to even guess what he wrote.
+Aaron might have to guess what he wrote.

 Aaron’s voice projected into the room.
 “Did you want to see my project?”

-Lexi smiled, knowing his voice would reflect his expression.
+Lexi smiled so his voice would reflect the expression.
 “Sure.
 Give it to me.”

 The room filled with layers of a presentation on tardigrade-influenced art.